 Mend My Dress Press is a small publisher and zine distributor (with nearly 200 titles) based out of Tacoma, Washington.
 We are purveyors of anthologies of zines, small art books, investigative social pieces, and local authors.
 Mend My Dress Press was born out of grrrl love and the need for more small, independent publishing houses on the west coast that focus on preserving zines in the form of anthologies.
 We believe these forms of writing and art should be documented as part of our collective cultural history, and we are proud of our active role in this effort.

 We published our first book, Mend My Dress, a collection of Neelybat’s long running zine by the same title, in February 2013.
 We have since published the Shotgun Seamstress Zine Anthology, It’s Alright: A Truckface Zine Anthology Vol. 1 & 2, the Telegram and Ilse Content collections, Days and Nights in a Dark Carnival, and did the pre-production and layout of the Ring of Fire Anthology.
-We are currently getting working on two upcoming titles, Retrospect: A Tazewell’s Favorite Eccentric Zinethology, and Cheer the Eff Up: a Zine Collection, both due out Fall 2015.
-Future plans also include a collection of When Language Runs Dry.
+We recently released our newest book, Retrospect: A Tazewell’s Favorite Eccentric Zinethology, and are currently beginning work on a collection of When Language Runs Dry.

 We have traveled the country tabling and running workshops at zine, comic and independent book fairs, run workshops in schools, and have offered residencies for fellow authors and artists.
-If you would like more info, or would like to send us a sample zine for consideration, please contact us, and check us out on tumblr, twitter, instagram and facebook.
+If you would like more info, or would like to send us a sample zine for consideration, please contact us at firstname.lastname@example.org and check us out on tumblr, twitter, instagram and facebook.

 About us: Neely and Colleen have been trading letters, clothes and records since they were 14 and discovered a shared love of riot grrrl.
 It only seemed natural they would eventually start publishing together.
 All income is cycled back into the project for future projects, travel, events, and promotion.
 Mend My Dress Press relies heavily on volunteer work from others who believe in our mission and word of mouth, and we thank our volunteers and fellow zine community members for their continued support.